 This document is intended to give general suggestions for the course project.
 Students have the freedom to submit any reasonable proposal.
-However due to the course adjustments the projects must be within the focus area and group projects are strongly encouraged.
 Students are encouraged to select projects that they find interesting and that they are qualified to undertake.
 The following is a list of suggested project types: